 Tame One best known by his stage name Tame One, was an American hip-hop recording artist from New Jersey.
 He was a member of Artifacts, Leak Bros, and the hip-hop band The Weathermen.

-Rapper Tame One, of Artifacts and the Weathermen, Passes Away at 52
+Rapper Tame One, of Artifacts and the Weathermen, Passes Away

 Tame One is the rapper from Newark, New Jersey who was best known for his work with the rap supergroup the Weathermen and the hip-hop band Artifacts, he has passed away, a spokesman told Pitchfork.